typescript-community/community-bot/README.md

 ## Thanks!

--   [ckie](https://github.com/ckiee) for writing the base for the bot.
+-   [ckie](https://github.com/ckiee) for writing the base for the bot!
 -   [Python Discord](https://github.com/python-discord) for heavily influencing our help channel system.